waveplate/spotifm/README.md

-# spotify-fm (1.0.6-alpha)
+# spotifm (1.0.7-beta)

-spotify-fm streams your spotify music over the internet using icecast2 and spawns a rest api
+spotifm streams your spotify music over the internet using icecast2 and spawns a rest api

-> note: spotify-fm only works with spotify premium accounts
+> note: spotifm only works with spotify premium accounts

+there is an included irc bot which can be used to control the radio

 ## quick start
 ### 1) configuration